Skip to content

 specs fetch

-Step 6: Scan components
+Step 4: Scan and select components

 Terminal window